Maverick-coder-101/blackjack-js/README.md

   - Hit
   - Stand
   - Double Down
-  - Split (including split aces rules)
+  - Split
 - Dealer logic following standard Blackjack rules
 - Automatic hand value calculation with Ace handling (1 or 11)
-- Multiple hands after splitting
+- Multiple hands after splitting *2
 - Simple and clean UI

 ## 🧠 Game Rules Implemented

-- Blackjack pays normally (A + 10-value card)
 - Dealer stands on 17
 - Aces can be worth **1 or 11**
 - After splitting:
   - Each hand is played separately
-  - Split aces receive one card only (no hit)
   - Double down rules apply correctly
 - Dealer plays only after all player hands are completed